Best ways to sell your car

 Part-exchange: The easiest way to sell your car is to trade it in when buying a new or used car from a dealer.
 Although you’ll probably get less for it than through a private sale, the plus side is that you’ll avoid the work and expense of advertising and dealing with enquiries, viewings and test drives.

 Your car’s part-exchange value will be a little more than the trade price you’d get if you sold your car outright to a dealer.
-But the dealer may not be prepared to negotiate over a part-exchange price.
+But the dealer might not be prepared to negotiate over a part-exchange price.

 Selling outright: Selling outright to a used car dealer or garage is a relatively quick and simple process.
 The price you’ll get will be based on the car’s trade value and condition, so it won’t be the best price possible.